Siu-Yi Yung

-Siu-Yi Yung (容小意) (1921–1974) is a former Chinese actress from Hong Kong.
-Yung is credited with over 135 films.
+Siu-Yi Yung (容小意) (1921–1974) was a former Chinese actress from Hong Kong.
+Yung was credited with over 135 films.

 Early life

 In 1921, Yung was born as Yung Kam-chi in Shanghai, China.
 Yung's sister was Yuk-Yi Yung.

 Career

 At age 14, Yung and her sister joined Plum Blossom Song and Dance Troupe.
 In 1938, Yung became an actress with Nanyang Film Company in Hong Kong.
 Yung first appeared as To Fa in The Purple Cups, a 1938 film directed by Hou Yao.
 Yung appeared as a lead actress in Breaking Through the Bronze Net, a 1939 Martial Arts film directed by Hung Suk-Wan.
 In 1952, Yung co-founded The Union Film Enterprise Ltd. Yung's last film is The Adventures of Courtship, a 1969 Comedy film directed by Cho Kei and Lee Hang.
-Yung is credited with over 135 films.
+Yung was credited with over 135 films.

 Filmography

 Films

 This is a partial list of films.